A Food Historian, Peggy Lutz, B.A., M.A.

 The joy of food has been with me throughout my lifetime.
 One of my fondest childhood memories is of chocolate sauce, salted peanuts, and hand-packed vanilla ice cream late at night!
-My father, a restaurant owner for over fifty years, sometimes brought cylindrical, white paper containers of this rich delight home at the end of his day, around 10:00 pm.
-My mother jostled my two siblings and me awake; joy unspeakable resulted.
-Memories of these sweet blessings are like soft prayers to me.
-This same indulgence still spells bliss to this day!
+My father, a restaurant owner for over fifty years, sometimes brought cylindrical, white paper containers of this rich delight home at the end of his day, around 10:00 PM.
+My mother jostled my two siblings and me awake; joy unspeakable resulted; memories of these sweet blessings are like soft prayers to me-this same indulgence still spells bliss to this day!

-My favorite memory is a glorious dinner for 368 historians of the national Lewis and Clark Trail Heritage Foundation.
-These passionate followers were here in Oregon commemorating the bicentennial of the expedition at Lewis and Clark College.
-As always, I was dressed in period costume.
-I took my audience on the journey with the colorful history as they ate the documented dishes.
-This dinner thrilled me more than any I have ever done!
+I have fond memories of great joy in my business.
+Some of the highlights are an international conference of the American Society of Mechanical Engineers, a fundraiser for the Southern Oregon Historical Society, and a meal teaching the docents at the Oregon History Center; all featured the history of the Oregon Trail.
+There was a journey through the developing stages, beginning in 1888, of the Portland Rose Festival, for visiting dignitaries.
+My favorite memory is a splendid dinner for 368 historians of the national Lewis and Clark Trail Heritage Foundation; these passionate followers were here in Oregon commemorating the bicentennial of the expedition, at Lewis and Clark College.
+As always I was dressed in period costume, taking my audience on the journey by speaking the colorful history, as they ate the documented dishes.
+This dinner thrilled me more than any I have done!